 Overall, the M100s hit it out of the park in their design and construction.
 The look is not just aesthetically pleasing, but incredibly practical as well.

-Both the design of the ear cups and the insanely rugged construction of the M100s prove to make this one of the best looking, and longest lasting, a pair of headphones on the market.
+Both the design of the ear cups and the insanely rugged construction of the M100s prove to make this one of the best looking, and longest-lasting, pair of headphones on the market.

 Thankfully, these headphones perform past just their looks.
 The V-Moda name proves once again to provide excellent sound from their headphones, being warm and full while still giving plenty of punch.